crazydreamer/python-detect-language/README.md

 # Python Language Detector
 Detects the language of a sentence.

-Currently only works with english, but coding spanish, german and french.
-All coming soon.
+Currently only works with english, spanish, german and french.
+More languages coming soon.